 Hypnosis/hypnotherapy is a natural method used to modify a person’s behavior by providing suggestions to their subconscious mind.
 The practice dates back to the 18th century and since then, millions of people have found healing with hypnosis.

 The term holistic means that we incorporate your whole self into the process: Your physical body, your emotional body, your intellectual body, and your spiritual body.
-During treatment we consider your whole being to ensure your treatment gives you the best, long-term results.
+During treatment we consider your whole being to ensure you receive the best, long-term results.

 Does hypnotherapy work?

 Yes, hypnosis really works!
-The key is that the subject (the person being hypnotized) needs to be open and willing to let go and just enjoy whatever experience happens.
+The more willing you are to let go and just enjoy whatever happens the better your experience will be.

 What can hypnosis be used for?